 But I’m also convinced that this approach —as necessary it might be— will make airlines vulnerable.

-From discussions with airline colleagues, it seems that taken measures are quite similar — depending on the financial situation and percentage of remaining operations:
+From discussions with airline colleagues, it seems that taken measures are pretty similar — depending on the financial situation and percentage of remaining operations:

 - Nearly all airlines stopped a considerable amount of technology projects immediately.
 Although “stopped” isn’t equal to “canceled,” I’m convinced that the status switches during the next months to the latter.